This post was updated in December 2019.

 The jeepney filled up quickly and just when we thought there was no way more people could be crammed in, the driver produced three tiny wooden benches which he put in the middle path of the jeepney and suddenly there were six more seats available.

 With around 20 people in the jeepney and 5 hanging off the back, we took off.
-The picture was complete when a rooster I didn’t even know was on board because he was hidden in a large aluminum can started crowing.
+The picture was complete when a rooster I didn’t even know was on board because he was hidden in a large aluminum can crowed.
 Thinking back about it brings a huge smile to my face, it was so much fun…

 You cannot really see anything from inside a jeepney, particularly not if it’s completely filled with people and the only thing you see is friendly smiling faces from locals who are wondering what the heck these crazy tourists are doing in a local jeepney.
 Anyway, after a ride via who knows where the jeepney stopped and the driver declared that we had arrived at our destination.